SB-1455

 Plain Language

-Covered entities must require every AI chatbot user to create an account and undergo age verification.
-For accounts existing as of August 28, 2026, the covered entity must freeze the account and require the user to provide verifiable age data before restoring functionality.
-For new accounts, age data must be collected and verified at account creation.
-All users must be classified as minor or adult.
-Periodic re-verification of previously verified accounts is also required.
-Self-certification (e.g., checking a box or entering a birth date) is explicitly insufficient.
-Covered entities may use third-party verification services but remain liable for compliance.
-Verification may not rely on shared IP addresses or device identifiers from other verified users.
+Covered entities must require all users to create an account to interact with an AI chatbot.
+For existing accounts as of August 28, 2026, covered entities must freeze the account and require the user to provide verifiable age data before restoring functionality.
+For new accounts, age data must be collected and verified at the time of account creation.
+All users must be classified as minors or adults.
+Covered entities must also periodically re-verify previously verified accounts.
+Self-attestation of age or entering a birth date is explicitly insufficient — the process must use commercially reasonable verification methods such as government-issued ID or equivalent.
+Covered entities may outsource verification to a third party but remain fully liable.

 Statutory Text